H O M E

 What is Bug Out?

+leave (or live).
 This pre-planned 'departure' I will call Strategic Relocation.
+Both types of

 Example 1.
 You're living in (or visiting) New Orleans, Louisiana, and a category 5 hurricane,